sarmednazir786/Forensics-3/README.md

-json -> password to zip -> contains pcap file -> contains base64 encoded chat
+iso -> extract embedded file -> use the code de-scramble image